Anna Alma-Tadema: Work as an artist

 Anna Alma-Tadema was described by biographer Helen Zimmern as a "delicate, dainty artist who has inherited so much of her father's power for reproducing detail."
 During her time as an artist, Anna Alma-Tadema created several portraits, representations of flowers, as well as watercolor depictions of house interiors and buildings.
 One such example of Alma-Tadema's portraits is Miss Tessa Gosse.
 This and other works, such as The Misty Valley and The Gold Room, were shown at the Royal Academy of Arts.

 She made watercolours of the interior of the Alma-Tadema family house, Townshend House in Tichfield Terrace, near Regent's Park in London.
 The family home was extravagantly decorated by her father to resemble a Roman villa.
 The Drawing Room, which Alma-Tadema painted when she was a teenager, was exhibited in 1893 at the Columbian Exposition in Chicago.
 Additionally, in 1885, she painted The Gold Room, which also represented the interior of the family home.

+A picture of the actress Gladys Cooper as a girl which Alma-Tadema made (medium unknown) appeared on the front page of Tatler in 1915.

 Alma-Tadema exhibited her works in England for approximately forty years, between 1885 and 1928.
 Alma-Tadema showed fifteen works at the Royal Academy between 1885 and 1928, including The Gold Room, Miss Tessa Gosse, The Misty Valley, and The Idler's Harvest.
 Although she resided in London, Anna Alma-Tadema also exhibited works abroad.
 In 1889, she won a medal at an exhibition in Paris.
 Additionally, Anna, her father, and her stepmother, Laura, all exhibited and won prizes at the World's Columbian Exposition at Chicago in 1893.

 Anna Alma-Tadema's works continue to be exhibited today.
-For example, the artist's works were included within the April 2011 Victoria and Albert Museum's exhibition, The Cult of Beauty: The Aesthetic Movement 1860–1900 in London.
+For example, the artist's works were included within the April 2011 Victoria and Albert Museum's exhibition, The Cult of Beauty: The Aesthetic Movement 1860–1900 in London, as well as the Clark Art Institute's 2025 exhibit A Room of Her Own: Women Artists-Activists in Britain, 1875-1945.